-WASHINGTON, DC - Argentina will file its final US Supreme Court appeal in the NML Capital hedge fund debt case before this Tuesday, February 18th.
+February 14 - Argentina will file its final US Supreme Court appeal in the NML Capital hedge fund debt case before this Monday, February 17th.
 Legal observers, economists, investors, the United Nations, the Obama Administration, the International Monetary Fund (IMF) and the religious community have closely monitored the proceedings.

 "The final outcome affects poverty around the globe, over a decade of US bipartisan debt policy and the profits of legitimate investors," stated Eric LeCompte, Executive Director of the religious debt campaign, Jubilee USA Network.
 "The religious community applauds the global consensus to deter and not reward this exploitative, predatory behavior."